3D Printer Designs: Architectures, Models, and Future

 Wall Thickness: The Foundation of Durability

-One of the most frequent pitfalls I see designers encounter is inadequate wall thickness.
-If the walls of your 3D model are too thin, they become incredibly fragile and prone to breaking during or after printing.
-On the flip side, overly thick walls can lead to internal stresses, causing issues like cracking.
+Inadequate wall thickness is a frequent pitfall.
+If the walls of your 3D model are too thin, they become incredibly fragile and prone to breaking.
+Overly thick walls can lead to internal stresses, causing issues like cracking.

 My rule of thumb: While specific minimums depend heavily on the material and printer, a general guideline is to ensure walls are at least 0.8 mm thick for most 3D printing methods.
 For resin prints, 0.6–1.0 mm is often a good range, while FDM prints might need 0.8–1.2 mm.
 Always check your specific printer’s capabilities.